 Additional supplies may be needed during an internal disaster, especially if relocation or evacuation is necessary.
 Critically ill patients may need to be transported and treated in non-typical patient care areas.
 Portable equipment such as ventilators and suction machines should be on standby.
 A crash cart should be available in every holding area.
 Stretchers may be needed to move patients on stairwells, if the elevators are not functioning.

-Internal disaster plans will also need to contain specific information on how to proceed during various types of situations.
+Internal disaster plans should contain specific information on how to proceed during various types of situations.
 Some examples are below:

-Power loss: Does your plan specify what equipment can be plugged into the red emergency outlets?
-Do you have back-up medical equipment that does not require electricity, such a manual blood pressure cuffs, forehead thermometer strips, or battery-powered aspirators?
+- Power loss: Does your plan specify what equipment can be plugged into the red emergency outlets?
+Do you have back-up medical equipment that does not require electricity, such as manual blood pressure cuffs, forehead thermometer strips, or battery-powered aspirators?

 Your hospital internal disaster plans need to address the wide array of potential situations that could arise and impact patient care.
 While most share a common core, the plans should be specified for each type of emergency in order to keep your patients and employees safe at all times.